u.s. expat tax guide – france

 This means if you’ve been paying income tax in France, you can use these credits or exclusions on your US tax return to potentially owe nothing.

-How do you properly report self-employment income to the IRS to avoid the self-employment tax?
+How to report self-employment income and avoid self-employment tax?

 If you’ve neglected to file Form 8858 for several years, it’s advisable to amend your previous returns as soon as possible.
 Additionally, engaging in the IRS Streamlined Offshore Filing Procedure can be a strategic move to catch up on your filings and protect yourself from penalties, particularly if you handle this before the IRS reaches out to you.